Table of Contents

 How Proofpoint Can Help

 Managing cyber supply chain risks is critical to ensure business continuity and protect sensitive information.
-Proofpoint offers a comprehensive suite of solutions designed to help organisations effectively manage their cyber supply chain risk.
+Proofpoint offers a comprehensive suite of supply chain security solutions designed to help organisations effectively manage their cyber supply chain risk.
 These solutions include:

 - Threat Intelligence Services: Stay ahead of potential threats by leveraging actionable intelligence on emerging vulnerabilities, threat actors, and attack methodologies targeting your organisation’s supply chains.